- Booster Gold

 Page 13, panel 4

 POWER UP: Booster Gold uses his Booster Shots to take down The Fastest Man Alive (who inexplicably stands still long enough for it to happen).
 Then Booster cusses, too.
-At least I believe that Booster Gold would cuss.
+Unlike Skeets, Booster Gold probably cusses a lot.